flaxandteal/flaxandteal-website/content/clients/_index.md

 Our in-house team of web developers and data scientists are experts in guiding businesses throughout their digital transformation journey.

-This knowledge transfer and upskilling can be through; digitalisation, web development, machine learning and data science.
-We aim to not only resolve initial problems and barriers to digital transformation, but to ensure these processes can continue without us involved.
+This knowledge transfer and upskilling can be imparted through several fields; digitalisation, web development, machine learning and data science.
+We aim to not only resolve initial problems and barriers to digital transformation, but to ensure these processes can continue without our involvement.

 We also provide training services in Python and Kubernetes, with highly positive feedback.
 Our Python course can be tailored to delivery, with modules focused to customer need.
 Our Director, Phil Weir, is one of Northern Ireland’s only certified Kubernetes architects.